ToNyOyO/gulp-replace-image-src-from-data-attr/README.md

   </div>
 </body>
 ```
-After replaced, it will be like:
+After running it will be like this:
 ```html
 <body>
   <div class="icon1">